E.L.F. COSMETICS

 The cosmetics brand wanted a way to boost brand awareness and increase sales both online and in-store, and to measure the results across both sales channels.

 e.l.f.
 Cosmetics had successfully run Instagram ads to boost online sales and wondered whether people who saw the ads also purchased at retail locations.
-The brand’s Facebook team recommended that e.l.f. try a new omnichannel measurement strategy consisting of a Facebook brand lift study, a Facebook conversion lift study and a Nielsen Catalina in-store sales lift study.
+The brand’s Facebook team recommended that e.l.f. try a new omnichannel measurement strategy consisting of a Facebook brand lift study, a Facebook conversion lift study and an NC Solutions in-store sales lift study.
 Nielsen is a Facebook Measurement Partner, and works with retailers to connect people who saw Instagram and Facebook ads to the actual purchases they make in-store, and then measures the incremental in-store sales lift.

 The beauty brand and its performance marketing agency, Tinuiti, used this strategy to measure the ads’ impact on the account level across a large number of simultaneous campaigns.
 Some campaigns used the brand awareness objective, while other campaigns used the direct response conversions objective.
 All ads included a Shop Now button that linked to the brand’s website.